 3. Staff Manual

 These documents provide students with a model for what they will encounter in the workforce.
 Learning these valuable skills in class at a young age can have a lasting impact.
-The yearbook is more than just a book; it’s a mini organization that needs to be well-defined and executed.
+The yearbook is more than just a book; it’s a mini-organization that needs to be well-defined and executed.
 These documents teach students to have clear definitions and guidelines while still allowing for creative freedom within those boundaries.